jacobrosenthal/hf2-rs/readme.md

 Implements [Microsofts HID Flashing Format (HF2)](https://github.com/microsoft/uf2/blob/86e101e3a282553756161fe12206c7a609975e70/hf2.md) as both a library and binary.

 ## install and setup

-On macos, it doesnt seem to require any other packages.
+On macOS, it doesnt seem to require any other packages.
 Note this protocol works over USB HID, which is an input standard, and as of Catalina you will get a permissions prompt and must follow directions to allow "Input Monitoring" for the Terminal application.

-On linux I think you just needed pkg-config which comes with most distributions.
+On linux if building libusb fails you can also try setting up the native `libusb` library where it can be found by `pkg-config` or `vcpkg`.

 ## usage
 used as a library